khalid-hussain/shaheen/chap19.md

 instead of his bed, Abu Dawood is lying unconscious on the floor.
 These people went running into his room.

 Abu Dawood was lying with his face on the floor.
-Bashir Bin Hassan quickly turned him around after putting his hand on his pulse and said after opening his eyes, "He is dead.
+Bashir bin Hassan quickly turned him around after putting his hand on his pulse and said after opening his eyes, "He is dead.
 I think he poisoned himself."